 Companies listed on the AIM are typically too small to form part of the primary London Stock Exchange.
-In many cases, this is because the firm is still at the very start of their corporate journey.
-As such, AIM shares allows you to invest money into up-and-coming companies at a favourable stock price.
+In many cases, this is because the firm is still at the very start of its corporate journey.
+As such, AIM shares allow you to invest money into up-and-coming companies at a favourable stock price.

 In this guide, we explore the best AIM shares to buy in 2021.
 We also give you some background about how the AIM works, and what risks you need to consider before making an investment.

 67% of retail investor accounts lose money when trading CFDs with this provider.

 - Choose a 0% commission stock broker – we recommend registering with eToro.

 - Fund your account with card, Paypal, or instant bank transfer (min deposit $200).

 - Select a company stock and open a position by clicking ‘Buy’.

 - To buy and own physical shares, select 1x (zero leverage).

 - To trade the share as a CFD, specify your Stop Loss, Leverage (2x or more), Take Profit, and open your trading position.

 The Alternative Investment Market, more commonly referred to as the AIM, is a subsidiary of the London Stock Exchange.
 That is to say, companies that are either too small or young to join the primary London Stock Exchange will instead float on the AIM.
 The AIM as an exchange was actually only launched in 1995.